Artpop

-Artpop is the third studio album by American singer Lady Gaga.
+Artpop (stylized in all caps) is the third studio album by the American singer Lady Gaga.
 (Note: Occasionally, Gaga's debut album The Fame (2008) and its reissue The Fame Monster (2009) are counted separately, which would make Artpop her fourth studio album.)
 It was released on November 6, 2013, by Streamline and Interscope Records.
-Gaga began planning the project in 2011, shortly after the launch of her second effort, Born This Way.
+Gaga began planning the project in 2011, shortly after the launch of her second album, Born This Way.
 Work continued until 2013 while Gaga was traveling for her Born This Way Ball tour and recovering from surgery for an injury she had sustained while touring.
 Gaga described Artpop as "a celebration and a poetic musical journey".
-It displays an intentional "lack of maturity and responsibility" by comparison to the darker and anthemic nature of Born This Way.
+It displays an intentional "lack of maturity and responsibility" compared to the darker and anthemic nature of Born This Way.

 Gaga collaborated with various producers on the record, including DJ White Shadow, Zedd, and Madeon.
 Musically, Artpop is an EDM and synth-pop album, with influences from R&B, techno, industrial, and dubstep, among other genres.
-The themes of the album revolve around Gaga's personal views of fame, sex and self-empowerment; references include Greek and Roman mythology.
+The themes of the album revolve around Gaga's personal views of fame, sex, and self-empowerment; references include Greek and Roman mythology.
 It also features guest vocals from T.I., Too Short, Twista, and R. Kelly.
-On January 10, 2019, as a reaction to the documentary Surviving R. Kelly, Kelly's featured song, "Do What U Want", was removed from all streaming and online versions and new vinyl and CD pressings of the album.
+On January 10, 2019, as a reaction to the documentary Surviving R. Kelly, Kelly's featured song, "Do What U Want", was removed from all streaming and online versions, as well as new vinyl and CD pressings of the album.